Easter Delivery: Order by 2:30pm on 31st March with Next Day Delivery to receive your order before Easter.

 A Pharmacist's Overview

 ![]() | Pharmacist, Amardeep Bagga (MPharm, MBA) provides a simple explanation of the medication below: 'Xanax is a benzodiazepine prescribed for short-term use to manage severe anxiety that causes significant distress or is disruptive to everyday life.'.
 If you think this is a treatment that can help you, start an online consultation now for a registered prescriber to review.
-If treatment is deemed suitable, they can prescribe it, and we can deliver it to you from the comfort of your own home with a range of convenient delivery and payment options for you to choose from.
-If you have any questions about a medication, you should always consult your doctor with any questions prior to starting treatment, to ensure that it is safe and suitable for you. |
+If treatment is deemed suitable, they can issue an alprazolam prescription, and our partner UK pharmacy will securely dispense and deliver it to you from the comfort of your own home with a range of convenient delivery and payment options for you to choose from.
+If you have any questions about a medication, you should always consult your doctor prior to starting treatment to ensure that it is safe and suitable for you. |

-Buying Xanax (alprazolam) Online
+Buying Xanax (Alprazolam) Online in the UK

-Where to buy Xanax online?
+Where to buy Xanax and order Alprazolam online?

 Summary of Xanax (Alprazolam)

-Type of drug | Benzodiazepine |
+| Type of drug | Benzodiazepine |

-Health conditions prescribed for | Generalised anxiety disorder, panic disorders / panic attack, seizure, epilepsy |
+| Health conditions prescribed for | Generalised anxiety disorder, panic disorders / panic attacks, seizures, epilepsy |

-Active Ingredient | Alprazolam |
+| Active Ingredient (Generic Name) | Alprazolam |

-Brand names | Xanax |
+| Brand names | Xanax |

-Available strengths | 0.25mg, 0.5mg |
+| Available strengths | 0.25mg, 0.5mg |

-Available as | Tablets, bars, powder |
+| Available as | Tablets, bars, powder |

-Possible side effects | Drowsiness, tiredness, slurred speech, lack of balance/coordination, confusion, memory problems, anxiety |
+| Possible side effects | Drowsiness, tiredness, slurred speech, lack of balance/coordination, confusion, memory problems, anxiety |

-Patient Information Leaflet | For more information about this medication, see the Xanax patient information leaflet. |
+| Patient Information Leaflet | For more information about this medication, see the Xanax patient information leaflet. |

 Xanax - Key Information

-Xanax UK
+UK Xanax

 Video: An overview of Xanax